bmintz/ducky-scripts/README.md

 	subdirectory on the \encode.bat file.
 * If the current \inject.bin file correlates to a different script than was previously on the root of the drive, modify \current_script.txt accordingly.

+The [composite duck](https://drive.google.com/uc?export=download&id=0B7uVAbdkMKcXSHpoZG9JNFBydFU) firmware is recommended.
+Flash it following the instructions on the [ducky-decode Wiki](https://code.google.com/p/ducky-decode/wiki/Flashing_Guide).

 New scripts should be organized as follows:

 ```
 scripts\